levochkaa/BetterTG/README.md

 ## Step 2 - Download XCode

 Latest **Xcode 14 beta** versions are used for this project.\
-Now I am using **AppCode EAP**, so that is why there are strange tabs, that don't appear in XCode\
 I suggest using [**Xcodes**](https://github.com/RobotsAndPencils/XcodesApp) for downloading XCode.

 ## Step 3 - `api_id` and `api_hash`